userlandkernel/wksploit-framework/README.md

 Webkit Browser Exploitation Framework written in Javascript

 # Warranty
 The process of bypassing Apple's security measures for your iPhone, iPad or iPod touch is legal in the U.S. for the time being.
-What is certain is that Apple considers jailbreaking a violation of its warranty, so if something goes wrong during the process, it's up to you to fix it.
+What is certain is that Apple considers bypassing security measures a violation of the devices warranty, so if something goes wrong during the process, it's up to you to fix it.

 # TODO
 - [x] Make Development Branch